itamarst/crochet/README.rst

         import sys, logging
         logging.basicConfig(stream=sys.stderr, level=logging.DEBUG)
         app.run()

-Notice that you get a completely blocking interface to Twisted, and do not need to run the Twisted reactor, the event loop, yourself.

 More examples are available in the ``examples/`` folder, or online on the project `Github page`_.